steven-nash/EldenSaves/README.md

 Choosing to restore a backup save takes the currently selected save backup in the list and copies it into the selected save directory (ideally the game's save folder).
 Before overwriting the game's current save, a backup of it is first created in the backup directory.

+### A zip with the executable file can be found [here](https://github.com/steven-nash/EldenSaves/blob/main/EldenSaves.zip).